doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 * Hosted by the storage account created by [terraform-azurerm-vnet-shared/bootstrap.sh](../terraform-azurerm-vnet-shared/README.md#bootstrap-script).
 * Connectivity using private endpoints is enabled.
 See [Use private endpoints for Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-private-endpoints) for more information.
+* Kerberos authentication is configured with the quick start domain using a post-deployment script executed on *azurerm_windows_virtual_machine.vm_jumpbox_win*.

 ## Next steps